Soo Line 2719

-Soo Line 2719 is a 4-6-2 "Pacific" type steam locomotive built by the American Locomotive Company (ALCO) for use on passenger trains operated by the Minneapolis, St. Paul and Sault Ste.
+Soo Line 2719 is a H-23 class "Pacific" type steam locomotive built by the American Locomotive Company (ALCO) for use on passenger trains operated by the Minneapolis, St. Paul and Sault Ste.
 Marie Railway ("Soo Line").
 No. 2719 was used to haul the Soo Line's last steam-powered train, a June 21, 1959 round-trip excursion between Minneapolis, Minnesota and Ladysmith, Wisconsin.
 It was then displayed in Eau Claire, Wisconsin until 1996.
 It was restored and operated in excursion service from 1998 until 2013 when its boiler certificate expired.
-Today, the locomotive remains on static display in Duluth, Minnesota.
+Today, the locomotive remains on static display in Duluth, Minnesota where it is currently awaiting an overhaul.

 History

 Revenue service

 No. 2719 was built by the American Locomotive Company (ALCO) in May, 1923 in Schenectady, New York.
 It was one of 6 H-23 class 4-6-2 “Pacific” type steam locomotives built for the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad, better known as the Soo Line Railroad.
 At some point in the mid-1940s, the locomotive became one of a few H-23 locomotives to be equipped with an experimental Worthington feedwater heater on the pilot deck, and it was ultimately deemed a failure.
 The locomotive operated until the mid-1950s when it was overhauled and put into storage.
 It was brought out of storage to haul the very last steam trains on Soo Line's trackage in 1959.
 It is estimated that No. 2719 traveled more than 3 million miles during its time on the Soo Line.
-The locomotive was officially retired from service on June 21, 1959 and was subsequently donated to the City of Eau Claire, Wisconsin in 1960, were it was placed on static display in Carson Park for the next thirty-seven years.
+The locomotive was officially retired from service on June 21, 1959 and was subsequently donated to the City of Eau Claire, Wisconsin in 1960, where it was placed on static display in Carson Park for the next thirty-seven years.